 Domestic Relations Law (DRGL)

 The family plays a central role in American society, affecting both individual lives and the nation as a whole.
-Family law is the system of direct and indirect regulation that structures family life by determining both entry and exit from familial relationships, the rights and responsibilities that flow from family status, and the larger context for family life.
-Family law is one of the most important areas of law, as measured by its effect on people’s lives, the volume of litigation, and the financial and affective issues at stake.
+Family law is the system of direct and indirect regulation that structures family life by determining both entry and exit from familial relationships, the rights and responsibilities that flow from family status, and the larger context of family life.
+Family law is one of the most important areas of law, as measured by its effect on people's lives, the volume of litigation, and the financial and affective issues at stake.
 This course defines the reach of family law very broadly.
-We will cover the bread and butter of traditional family law (including marriage, divorce, and the child welfare system), but we will also reach more broadly to look at the relationship between families and poverty and the multiple ways the state structures family life.
-This course will cut across traditional law school disciplines, such as civil, criminal, and constitutional law.
-We will consider important and complex questions, including the following: What is a “family”?
-How does this definition vary according to the context?
+We will cover the bread and butter of traditional family law (including marriage, divorce, and the child welfare system), but we will also reach more broadly to look at reproductive rights, education and schooling, inheritance and end of life decisions, the legal status of pets, and much more.
+This course will cut across traditional law school disciplines, including civil, criminal, and constitutional law.
+We will consider important and complex questions, such as: What is a "family"?
 How does, and how should, family law address nontraditional families?
-How do race, gender, and class affect family law?.
+How do class, gender, race, and religion affect family law?.

 Attributes: INLJ, LMCO, PIE.